Skip to page body Home Residents Businesses Visitors Departments

 STATUS

-Construction contracts have been awarded to various contractors and patch paving repairs have started.
+Construction contracts have been awarded to various contractors and patch paving repairs have been completed.
+Slurry work is scheduled for 2026.

 ESTIMATED COSTS